Financial Planning -> Save Money -> Know the interest rate

 Then, divide this sum by the number of calculation periods in the term of the loan.

-Example using a recent purchase of a 5 year old vehicle from a used car dealership in BC (numbers are approximate):
+Example using information from a purchase of a 5 year old vehicle from a used car dealership in BC (numbers are approximate):

 *We are told that there was actually no down payment, although the sales document showed one.
 Apparently this was "paid by the dealership", in other words, the price was reduced.
 However, there was no corresponding reduction in sales taxes.

 The interest rate was not stated on the sale document, so it was calculated using the factors of loan amount, term and payment amount, and an amortization table was produced.
 This allowed calculation of the total interest cost (which was stated on the sale document).
 The total interest cost and the finance fee are added together to get the total cost of credit.
-Here is what we determined:
+This leaves a "loan" amount of $14,045 excluding the cost of credit.
+Here is what we determined by our calculations/amortization table using an Excel workbook, and amortizing the $14,045 loan over 54 months:

 APR using estimated average principal outstanding